Skip to main content

 If the license is a New York one, then you’ll give the 9-digit driver’s license number for each person.
 It’s okay if you or someone else has an out-of-state license.
 You’ll need to have the unique ID number and know its state!

-The driver’s license numbers are used to find out specific information.
-That includes the motor vehicle report for each driver, which an agent needs to sell a policy.
+The driver's license numbers give an agent access to specific information — including the motor vehicle report for each driver, which an agent needs to sell a policy.

 Social Security Numbers